wavesoft/PyCreditPiggy/README.md

 ## API Reference

-The following functions are exposed by the `creditapi` library:
+The following functions are exposed by the `creditpiggy` library:

 ### cpapi_setup(server_endpoint, credentials=None)

 Initialises the CreditPiggy api library.
-This function should be called in order to define the endpoint where the daemon is running.
+This function should be called before any other CreditPiggy API operations in order to define the endpoint where the daemon is running.

+However, if you never call this function, the library is going to assume that you are using the CreditPiggy daemon default set-up, that listens on the UNIX socket at `/var/run/creditapi.socket`.

 <table>
     <tr>